Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh doesnt believe in religion, religion believes in Jayesh
+The Catholic Church has offered Jayesh the position of Pope at least four times...even though Jayesh isn't Catholic.

-Updated on: [18/12/2024]
+Updated on: [19/12/2024]
 <!-- #jokeEnd -->